Unity College Enterprise Education

 As America’s Environmental College, we at Unity College believe that we should be prepared to serve a broad range of students from all backgrounds all across the U.S. and the world.
 An enterprise model gives us the flexibility we need to better meet student needs while aligning our education with the expectations of employers and graduate schools so that our graduates are prepared for success.

-One significant advantage of the enterprise model is that it allows for more variety in the types of units — at Unity College we call them “Strategic Education Business Units (SEBUs) — within the overarching college.
+One significant advantage of the enterprise model is that it allows for more variety in the types of units — at Unity College we call them “Sustainable Enterprise Business Units” (SEBUs) — within the overarching college.
 Currently, Unity College has two SEBUs: the Flagship residential program and the Distance Education program.

 The Flagship residential program is focused at the more traditional residential campus in Unity, Maine.
 It has seventeen environmental degree programs.